VerdantFox/blog_posts/posts/0006_pre_commit_hooks/pre_commit_hooks.md

 Now that we know *what* a git `pre-commit` hook is, *how* can we write one?
 All git hooks are stored in the `.git/hooks/` directory under your project root.
-A `pre-commit` hook, is just an executable file with the magic name `pre-commit` stored in this folder.
+A `pre-commit` hook, is just an executable file stored in this folder with the magic name `pre-commit`.

 Note that some code editors make the `.git` folder hidden by default.
 If you don't see it in your project root directory of your editor's file tree,